kgisl/pythonFDP/notes/cs3003mergeSortLectureGuideLine.md

 ## Summary
 1. We incrementally developed MergeSort in a "demo mode"
 2. We arrived at the pseudo code
-3. We wrote the equivalent code for SelectionSort
+3. We wrote the equivalent code for MergeSort

 The beauty of MergeSort is that regardless of the list and how badly it is sorted, O(n) is `nlog(n)` which is favourable among almost most sorting algorithms.